Hiring a Fundraising Consultant: 12 Essential Tips

 Step 3: Use your network

 If you’ve never hired a fundraising consultant before, the search can be overwhelming.

 One of the best ways to start your search is to ask respected peers in your nonprofit’s network for recommendations.
 Seek out information from colleagues you respect and trust.
-You can also research consultants through directories hosted by professional or community organizations to get started.
+You can also research nonprofit consultants through directories hosted by professional or community organizations to get started.

 Step 4: Meet with your top candidates

-Before you hire a consultant, it’s important to meet your top candidates in-person or to speak with them over the phone.
+Before you hire a nonprofit consultant, it’s important to meet your top candidates in-person or to speak with them over the phone.